open-horizon/examples/edge/services/helloworld/PolicyRegister.md

 - At the end, the userInput section has the same purpose as the `horizon/userinput.json` files provided for other examples if the given services requires them.
 In this case the helloworld service defines only one configuration variable, HW_WHO, and the userInput section here provides a value for HW_WHO (i.e., Valued Customer).

-1. Set the architecture of the Edge Node you want to deploy the `ibm.helloworld` service to `(arm, arm64, amd64)`:
+1. Set the architecture of the Edge Node you want to deploy the `ibm.helloworld` service to `[arm, arm64, amd64]`:
 ```bash
 export ARCH=<edge-node-arch>
 ```

-2. Publish this Business Policy to the Exchange and get this Service running on the Edge Node and give it a memorable name:
+2. Publish this Business Policy to the Exchange to deploy the `ibm.helloworld` service to the Edge Node (give it a memorable name):

 ```bash
 hzn exchange business addpolicy -f business_policy.json <choose-any-policy-name>